 A hydrocarbon contact is almost horizontal provided the fluids are in gravitational equilibrium.
-This can be used to calibrate depth measurements and correct for systematic measurement errors.
+This can be used to calibrate depth measurements and correct for systematic measurement uncertainties.

-To be able to correct for systematic measurement errors in a well the errors in the well must be correlated.
-The standard deviation of the measurement errors are specified in the Cohiba well points files (Table 6.1).
-The correlation between the measurement errors are specified using <variogram> under <well-points>.
-The correlation between measurement errors is assumed to be zero between well points belonging to different wells.
+To be able to correct for systematic measurement uncertainties in a well, the uncertainty in the well must be correlated.
+The standard deviation of the measurement uncertainty is specified in the Cohiba well points files (Table 6.1).
+The correlation between the measurement uncertainty in the TVD values are specified using <variogram> under <well-points>.
+The correlation between measurement uncertainties are assumed to be zero between well points belonging to different wells.

-It is also possible to specify a vertical measurement error on the well paths using <z-stddev-log-name>.
-The correlation along the well path is specified by <variogram> under <well-log>.
+It is also possible to specify a TVD measurement uncertainty on the well paths using <z-stddev-log-name>.